Barnett v Chelsea & Kensington Hospital Management Committee: Judgment

 The judge held that the hospital was not liable.
 Even if they were to have admitted Mr. Barnett, there would have been little or no chance that the antidote would have been administered to him in time to prevent his death.
 Although the hospital had breached the standard of care, that breach was held to not be a cause of Mr. Barnett's death.

+Significance

+The case is often cited in tort law as an example of the test of factual causation (commonly known as the "but for" test): but for the defendant's negligence, would the claimant have still suffered the loss?